GitLab Plugin

 and update it to contain the following steps while making sure that the path to the relevant secrets, as well as the access-id value with your matching JWT access-id, was replaced.

-If you are working with your own Akeyless Gateway, set the value of the VAULT_ADDR
+If you are working with your own Akeyless Gateway, set the environment variable AKEYLESS_GATEWAY_URL

 CI_JOB_JWT_V2